Death of Jeffrey L. Smith: Honors

-On August 5, 2021, Jeffrey L. Smith, along with Capitol Police officers Brian Sicknick, Howard Liebengood and Billy Evans, was posthumously honored in a signing ceremony for a bill to award Congressional Gold Medals to Capitol Police and other January 6 responders.
+On August 5, 2021, Jeffrey L. Smith, along with Capitol Police officers Brian Sicknick and Howard Liebengood, were posthumously honored in a signing ceremony for a bill to award Congressional Gold Medals to Capitol Police and other January 6 responders.
 His name is noted in the text of the bill, and President Biden remarked on his death.
 On August 1, 2022, Congress passed the Public Safety Officers Support Act of 2022, sending the bill to the President to be signed into law.
 The bill's sponsor, Senator Tammy Duckworth, stated at passage that, "I want to take a moment to recognize the incredible courage, resilience, and strength of the late Officer Jeffrey Smith’s widow, Erin Smith, and his parents, Richard and Wendy Smith.
 Their collective determination and commitment to fixing an unjust system to prevent future families of the fallen from having to experience the emotional pain and financial harm resulting from the denial of a line-of duty death designation, played a pivotal role in the development and passage of the Public Safety Officer Support Act.
-I commend Erin, Richard and Wendy Smith for honoring the service of their loved one and hope that Officer Smith’s lasting legacy of spurring a long-needed change in the law provides them with comfort and confidence that his tragic loss was not in vain."
+I commend Erin, Richard and Wendy Smith for honoring the service of their loved one and hope that Smith’s lasting legacy of spurring a long-needed change in the law provides them with comfort and confidence that his tragic loss was not in vain."
 The bill was signed into law by President Biden on August 16, 2022, forever changing how police mental health and brain injuries are regarded on the federal level.

 On January 6, 2023, "for his extraordinary heroism, pure courage, and unwavering devotion to the nation," Smith was posthumously awarded the Presidential Citizens Medal by President Joe Biden.

+On August 17, 2023, Smith's death was ruled line of duty by the Attorney General of the United States.
+Smith was the first death to be ruled line of duty after the Public Safety Officer Benefits Act was amended by Congress to include silent injuries.
+The line of death determination was made on the one-year anniversary of the PSOB amendments being signed into law by the President.